JackWFinlay/EscapeRoute/README.md

 | AsciiUnicodeParseAsyncSpanTextReader | 233.5 μs |  1.45 μs |  1.21 μs |  0.30 |  55.4199 |     - |     - |  113.7 KB |

-As shown by the results above, the `EscapeRoute.SpanEngine` is more than twice as fast, allocates considerably less memory, and performs far less GC events for the same given [test data](EscapeRoute.Benchmarks/ReplacementEngine/Constants.cs).
+As shown by the results above, the `EscapeRoute.SpanEngine` is more than three times as fast, allocates considerably less memory, and performs far less GC events for the same given [test data](EscapeRoute.Benchmarks/ReplacementEngine/Constants.cs).